Updated: Apr 19

 Posterior tilt - your hamstrings might be grabbing to pull you upright.

+Posterior tilt is where your low back is over lengthened and your pelvis is tucked under.
 Have you had kids and your butt just disappeared?
-Or maybe you are just in this posture and
+Or maybe you're just in this posture and

 haven't been working your glutes properly.
 That's when we need to fire up your glutes in a lengthened position.
-You may be clenching your glutes without realizing it, which makes them lengthened position.
-You may be clenching your glutes without realizing it, which makes them
+You may be clenching your glutes without realizing it, which makes them tight, weak and dysfunctional.

 Glute medius pocket shift test:

-*If you are a dancer, chances are you need more exercises in parallel.
+*If you are a dancer, and have hip issues chances are you need more exercises in parallel.

 You need strong glute max muscles.
-Stay with exercises like deadlifts, squats in parallel, hip thrusts or bridges in parallel.
-Bridges will make your glutes tighter so be aware of that.
+Stay with exercises like deadlifts, squats in parallel, hip thrusts or bridges in parallel or even hip abduction with internal rotation of your leg.

 Vaginal Birth: this area got stretched out and/or you had small surgery called an episiotomy (small incision in the perineum and posterior vaginal wall) and your body has created scar tissue, which pulls the surrounding tissue toward the scar to heal.
 It needs to be manually released because the pulling is putting stress on surrounding muscles too.
 Find a good pilates instructor/ postpartum specialist.... to work on your core, especially your deeper transverse abdominals that pull your abs back together.